Policy

 evidence:

 i.
-A

-physician’s statement that addresses the causal relationship between
+physician’s statement that addresses the causal relationship between the

-the alleged occupational disease and the injured worker’s employment;
+alleged occupational disease and the IW’s employment;

 ii.
 Diagnostic